Computer People - K

 One of the founding members of the IBM System R Project, which formed the genesis of relational database technology.

-American technology columnist/writer for the Wall Street Journal.
+American technology columnist and writer for the Wall Street Journal.

 Category: Editor, Female, Founder, Twitter, and Writer